 Trial objectives

 Feasibility objectives reflect MRC guidelines for complex interventions32 with important exceptions.
 The aim is not to evaluate the intervention itself.
-Slimming World groups are “standardised”, with robust mechanisms to ensure intervention fidelity.
+Slimming World®(Alfreton, UK) groups are “standardised”, with robust mechanisms to ensure intervention fidelity.
 Our process evaluation is not designed to answer some questions seen in complex evaluations regarding generalizability of the intervention, assurance that implementation/delivery of the intervention is consistent across sites, or determine mechanisms of impact.
-This study reflects a pragmatic trial approach – evaluating the impact of an intervention where women can choose which group to attend, and can switch groups, exactly as if they were a ‘standard’ self-referred member of Slimming World.
+This study reflects a pragmatic trial approach – evaluating the impact of an intervention where women can choose which group to attend, and can switch groups, exactly as if they were a ‘standard’ self-referred member of Slimming World®(Alfreton, UK).

 Trial feasibility objectives